Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "That’s good?"

 Knight poured it out into the glasses.
 The liquid was dark red.
 "A good wine is influenced by two things.
 As the vines grow, it’s influenced by nature.
-The weather, how strong the sun was that year, cold snaps...eighty-two was a good year.
+The weather, how strong the sun was that year, cold snaps... eighty-two was a good year.
 The other influence is time.
 Keep it in the right conditions, and it just gets better and better."

 Daar sniffed the glass appreciatively. "...Whoo.
 That’s *complex."*